mawo95/Adsterra-Click-bot/README.md

 Users won't even notice that btw.

 # Disclaimer
-Dont use it.
-It's for educational purpose.
+This is a proof of concept showing how to hook network requests in javascript!
-Adsterra can and will ban your account if you use this script (at least if you **abuse**) it.
+This repo does not promote or encourage anyone to use/try this program!
-I am not responsible for any damage/bans.
+Adsterra can and will ban your account if you use this script!
-In case you use it, you should know it's click fraud.
+I am not responsible for any damage/bans!